March 25, 2026 (3mo ago)

 }

-The tracking data is queryable through authenticated API endpoints — you can get a summary with unique open/click counts, filterable event lists, and per-link click stats.
-The Sent Emails table in the dashboard shows open and click counts with icons, and the Email Detail page has a tracking stats card.
+Tracking data is queryable through authenticated API endpoints — GET /api/emails/{id}/tracking returns a summary with unique open/click counts; GET /api/emails/{id}/tracking/events is filterable by event type; GET /api/emails/{id}/tracking/links returns per-link click stats.
+The Sent Emails table in the dashboard shows open and click counts with icons, and the Email Detail page has a tracking stats card showing first-event timestamps.

-This feature ships with 116 tests: 12 tracking service integration tests, 14 HTTP handler tests, and a full end-to-end flow test covering send, open, click, query, and database state verification.
+This feature ships with 116 tests: 12 tracking service integration tests, 14 HTTP handler tests, and a full end-to-end flow test covering send → open pixel → click redirect → query tracking summary → database state verification.

-Three new commands let you deploy without going through the git-push workflow:
+Three new commands let you deploy without the git-push workflow:

 All three support --wait with configurable --timeout and 5-second polling.
 Authentication uses TEMPS_API_URL and TEMPS_API_TOKEN environment variables — drop these into your CI pipeline and you're set.

-# Trigger a build from a specific tag
+# Trigger a build from a specific git tag

 Citation Capsule: Temps 0.0.7 adds three CLI deploy commands —